 We mean that literally—loafers have a rich history that dates back almost a century, with roots in 20th-century Ivy League style.
-Even though today, these slip-ons are synonymous with bourgeois leisure (and Wall Street bankers), they were originally worn by fishermen in Norway, and the easy-to-wear silhouette made its way through Europe, and eventually to America in the 1930s.
+Although today these shoes are synonymous with bourgeois leisure (and Wall Street bankers), they were initially worn by fishermen in Norway.
+The easy-to-wear silhouette made its way through Europe and eventually to America in the 1930s.

 Today's loafers are modern, fresh, and timeless.
-With that spirit in mind, we put together a guide to the best loafers, broken down by category.
+With that spirit in mind, we rounded up a guide to the best loafers, broken down by category.
 Shop away to your heart's content.

 In 1936, G.H.
-Bass was the first American brand to create a local interpretation of the slip-on, Bass Weejuns, a pun off, you guessed it, “Norwegian.”
-It’s also referred to as the original penny loafer, because legend has it, students would tuck a one cent coin in the front slot of their shoes to use for pay phones.
+Bass was the first American brand to create a local interpretation of the slip-on, Bass Weejuns, a pun on -- you guessed it -- "Norwegian."
+They are also referred to as the original penny loafer because legend has it that students would tuck a one-cent coin in the front slot of their shoes to use for payphones.
 Almost a century later, these loafers are still G.H.
-Bass' bestsellers, and can be worn in retro or modern style.
+Bass' bestsellers and can be worn retro or modern.
 Pair them with rugged jeans and a gray tee for a dash of devil-may-care attitude, or team them up with a khaki chino suit.
 To us, those sound like the best loafers overall … period.

-These instantly recognizable leather bit loafers have become a status symbol among investment bankers (and have inspired a legion of knockoffs), but they look just as polished outside of Wall Street.
-Made to be worn with your sharpest suit, or your simple shirt-and-jeans combo, these Gucci loafers can instantly elevate any fit for generations to come, and they'll live up to your investment.
+These instantly recognizable leather bit loafers have become a status symbol among investment bankers (and have inspired a legion of knockoffs).
+Still, they look just as polished outside of Wall Street.
+Made to be worn with your sharpest suit or your simple shirt-and-jeans combo, these Gucci loafers can instantly elevate any fit for generations to come, and they'll live up to your investment.

-Ready to invest in the best leather loafers?
-Of course you are — that’s why we’re here.
-Allen Edmonds takes the same meticulous approach to these sleek black loafers as it does with its durable dress shoes and boots.
-This means you can wear these handcrafted leather loafers with everything from a navy cotton suit to slim black denim and a white Oxford shirt (think Alex Turner a la the Arctic Monkeys).
+How do classic grey or navy blue suede loafers sound?
+Loafers, in general, are a timeless staple, and these are no exception to that rule.
+They feature a host of thoughtful additions like soft suede uppers, wonderfully comfortable rubber soles, and flexible construction.
+Allen Edmonds takes the same meticulous approach to these sleek loafers as it does with its durable dress shoes and boots.
+You can pair them with everything from a navy cotton suit to slim black denim and a white oxford shirt (think Alex Turner a la the Arctic Monkeys).

 Nisolo Alejandro Slip-Ons